markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 tags: [php, bash]
 ---

 Apple includes `php` with macOS.
 Use the `composer` package manager to initialize php projects and install dependencies locally in the project folder.
-Run the php's web server locally to test your project.
+Run php's web server locally to test your project.

 <!--more-->